lucafrance/lucafrance.github.io/_posts/2023-03-10-print-key-logitech.md

 ---
-title: How to enable the <code>Print Screen</code> key on a Logitech keyboard
+title: How to enable the Print Screen key on a Logitech keyboard
 tags: []
 ---